Malak-Sabry-104/SkillSwap/README.md

-# 🔁 SkillSwap — Trade Skills, Learn Freely
+# 🔁 skillswapy — Trade Skills, Learn Freely

-**SkillSwap** is a community platform where users can offer their skills (like guitar, drawing, coding) and browse others' to request them in return.
+**skillswapy** is a community platform where users can offer their skills (like guitar, drawing, coding) and browse others' to request them in return.
 It encourages learning and sharing through peer-to-peer skill exchange — no payment, just passion.

->— Trade Skills.
+> — Trade Skills.
 Learn Freely.

 ---